kubo39/emtraceroute/README.md

 - This traceroute is based on eventmachine.

-This is how it works:
+## This is how it works

-    $ sudo ruby emtraceroute.rb 'google.co.jp'
+    $ sudo emtraceroute 'google.co.jp'
     1. 0.004s :: 192.168.X.XXX :: Reserved
     2. 0.008s :: 118.23.XX.XXX :: Japan
     3. 0.007s :: 118.23.XX.XXX :: Japan